byu-cs329/hw0-tooling/README.md

 JavaDoc one of the class files in the project.

 The actual docs are generated using the [Apache Maven JavaDoc Plugin](https://maven.apache.org/plugins/maven-javadoc-plugin/usage.html).
 Configure the `pom.xml` file to generate the docs in reporting as a part of the `mvn site` build life cycle.
-Be sure the docs are correctly generated with no warnings or errors except for the `[WARNING] No project URL defined - decoration links will not be relativized!` which is acceptable.
+Be sure the docs are correctly generated with no warnings.

 As a note, the JavaDoc plugin will need to be configured for Java 11, and the [Maven Site Plugin](https://maven.apache.org/plugins/maven-site-plugin/) may be required in the `build` section of the `pom.xml` file for the `mvn site` target to complete.